 As a reference, here’s a guide the US Capitol just posted.
 Hopefully, this will make it easier to maximize your cherry blossom viewing experience around the Capitol.

 The Enid A Haupt Garden is one of my favorite places in general.
 It doesn’t have to be spring (although that’s the best time) for me to enjoy a walk behind the Smithsonian Castle.
 There are quite a few cherry blossom trees located inside the Moongate Garden and my favorite is the weeping cherry blossom tree.
 You won’t see any like it near the Tidal Basin plus its far less crowded.

-To be honest though, my favorite part about the garden are the magnolia trees.
-They line the walk way and are so big and bountiful, I unintentionally spend most of my time photographing the pink magnolias instead of the cherry blossoms.
+To be honest, my favorite part about the garden is the magnolia trees.
+They line the walkway and are so big and bountiful, I unintentionally spend most of my time photographing the pink magnolias instead of the cherry blossoms.
 If you’re a flower lover, I’m sure you’ll enjoy the gardens no matter what.

-Hope you found these tips useful and you enjoy your time outdoors.
-Visiting the Cherry Blossoms is truly a magical experience.
+I hope you found these tips useful and you enjoy your time with the cherry blossoms.
+Visiting the cherry blossoms is truly a magical experience.
 I hope this made it a little easier for you to get around and capture the images that you want to create.

 If you have any other questions, put them in the comments below and I’ll try my best to answer them.

 For more tips on the Cherry Blossoms and taking pictures in the Washington DC area in general, check out my book, Snap DC.
 I’ve laid out all my tips and tricks for photographing the city and now that the weather is getting a little warmer, I hope it inspires you to get out there with your camera a little bit more: